 The Court added that the CAQM may not be holding sufficient meetings and was hardly issuing enough directions to tackle violations of environmental norms.

-"The Chairperson present today through VC (says) that 3 sub committees are holding only 1 meeting every 3 months.
-They have been assigned important tasks.
-We wonder how they are performing those tasks by meeting only once in three months!" the Court said.
+"The Chairperson of the Commission who is present today in the Court through video conference, states that three sub-committees mentioned in sub-section (1) of Section 11 are holding only one meeting every three months.
+The sub-committee on Monitoring and Identification and the sub-committee on Safeguarding and Enforcement have been assigned important tasks.
+We wonder how they perform those tasks by meeting only once in three months", the Court said.

 The Court also reiterated that stubble burning, which has been pinpointed as a major reason for the pollution and declining air standards in Delhi, must stop.